 Additional Factors to Consider

 If you asked 100 different Chefs, you would likely get 100 different variations on how to make your own cannabis-infused oil at home.
-Many factors can affect your results when cooking with cannabis.

-Here are a few additional considerations to keep in mind:
+Here are a few additional considerations to keep in mind.

 Temperature Controls